bozsahin/thebench/README.md

 If you experience problems accessing <code>thebench</code> this way, you are probably using a different shell.
 In this case, do <code>bash</code>, then do the above.
 Bash is available in all linux platforms, unlike other shells.

+USE ADVICE: PLEASE KEEP YOUR WORK FILES OUTSIDE TheBench FOLDER.
+IT WOULD MAKE YOUR LIFE EASIER.
+IF YOU UINSTALL THE TOOL, YOUR WORK WON'T BE LOST.

 PYTHON UPGRADE NOTE:

 If you want to move to another python for this tool, say <code>mynewpython</code>, and have that python and its pip installed AS ABOVE, then